 By Marken Shedd and James Lucey

-If you’ve checked your Instagram feed recently, you’ve been exposed to influencer marketing.
-It used to be that product endorsements were reserved for the likes of Michael Jordan and Sofia Vergara on a billboard, but in todays egalitarian digital celebr-osphere, your neighborhood Snap queen and Mommy Blogger are getting in on the game.
-So why is it big-brand marketing departments are putting digital influencers over bonafide celebrities?
-Thats what we are here to talk about, that and influencer kits!
+If you’ve checked your Instagram feed recently, you’ve seen influencer marketing in action.
+It used to be that product endorsements were reserved for the likes of Michael Jordan and Sofia Vergara on a billboard, but in today’s egalitarian digital celebr-osphere, your neighborhood Snap queen and Mommy Blogger are getting in on the game.
+So why are big-brand marketing departments favoring digital influencers over bonafide celebrities?

 By the end of this article, you will be able to answer the following questions: